bryanesmith/AWS-ML-batch-pipeline-starter/README.md

 # AWS ML batch pipeline starter
 ## Overview

-Starter for AWS serverless-based pipeline for a batch model, supporting ECS or Kubernetes for model execution, and Spark running on EMR for ETL.
+Starter for end-to-end AWS serverless technology-based pipeline for a batch model, supporting ECS or Kubernetes for model execution, and Spark running on EMR for ETL.

 With the infrastructure automatically provisioned using IaC and CI/CD, you provide an implementation of the model, ETL, and validation using starter code, and changes will automatically deploy to your cluster.